SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Additional terms were added from the National Institutes of Health "Commonly Used Drugs Charts", with the understanding that this is an USA-centric source (<a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).

 `addiction` and `dependence` were considered as terms that can indicate harmful use.
+A number of drugs are combined with these terms because either a) they can be used in non-abuse contexts as treatments, or b) there is a lot of research about their effects (e.g. "cocaine can reduce the heart's...").

 `therapy` rather than `therap*` was used to prevent results regarding the therapeutic uses of these drugs/substances.
 The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...). `treat*` should cover not only treatment, but also treatment centres.